EmmaBergner/erace/README.md

 There are many ways to extend the capabilities of the service.
 For instance I would like to add:
 - Users can connect with other users
 - Users can edit and update thier accounts detail
-- Users can see how many other people has liked and pressed running a race.
+- Users can see how many other people have liked and are running a race
+- Show runs on map
+- Show runs on timeline

 ## Project Plan
 I used Git Project to plan and to follow up with my project.

 ### User Stories
 __Authentication__